 Student transport to and from community sites is an issue in many experiential learning environments.
 This section includes information on the preferred hierarchy of transportation options and gives further details on University-owned vehicles and public transportation.

-AT NO TIME SHOULD STUDENTS ACCEPT RIDES FROM STRANGERS OR BEALONE IN A COMMUNITY AGENCY STAFF VEHICLE.
+STUDENTS SHOULD NEVER ACCEPT RIDES FROM STRANGERS OR BE ALONE IN A COMMUNITY AGENCY STAFF VEHICLE.

 - Bus or other commercial vehicle with professional driver

-- Rental vehicle / van (not 15 passenger) with a faculty / staff driver
+- Rental car or minivan with a faculty / staff driver

-- Rental vehicle / van (not 15 passenger) with a student driver- must be approved by GVSU Public Safety.
+- Rental car or minivan van with a student driver- must be approved by GVSU Public Safety.

-- Faculty / Staff personal vehicle with owner driver – owner insurance to respond to claims
+- Faculty / staff personal vehicle with owner as driver.
+Owner's personal insurance to respond to claims

-- Student driving personal vehicle with other students in car – owner insurance to respond claims
+- Student driving personal vehicle with other students in car.
+Owner's personal insurance to respond claims

-- Student driving other student vehicle or faculty / staff vehicle – owner insurance to respond to claims: NOT RECOMMENDED
+- Student driving other student vehicle or faculty / staff vehicle.
+Owner's insurance to respond to claims: NOT RECOMMENDED

 - All Van drivers must be at least 21 years of age.